Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Discussion

 \subsection{Is assuming Independence always very Optimistic?}

-Concerning the impact of assuming independent executions, Chen and Mills \cite{chen_binary_1996} observe the following when using classical inference with their Markov model of dependent executions: even when failures are observed during testing, {\bf i)} positively correlated executions give bigger confidence bounds, compared with using Thayer \emph{et al.}'s binomial model of independent executions; {\bf ii)} a ``\emph{not so big}'' positive correlation gives confidence bounds that are comparable to those given by Thayer \emph{et al.}'s model.
-This agrees with CBI results, which give some more insight into the impact of independence.
+Concerning the impact of assuming independent executions, \cite{chen_binary_1996} observe the following when using classical inference with their Markov model: for a given number of successes/failures during testing, {\bf i)} positively correlated executions give bigger confidence bounds (i.e., worse values for \emph{pfe} estimates), compared with using Thayer \emph{et al.}'s independent executions model; {\bf ii)} a ``\emph{not so big}'' positive correlation gives confidence bounds that are comparable to those given by Thayer \emph{et al.}'s model.
+This is consistent with our findings.

-Indeed, consider the examples in Fig.~\ref{fig_confidencebounds_and_phi2}, where all $10^5$ executions during testing are successful, and the system could possibly be ``fault-free''.
-Then, for instance, the $99\%$ confidence bound from univariate CBI (i.e. CBI that assumes independence) is $3.7\times 10^{-5}$ -- the smallest $b$-value from the $99\%$ confidence bound (dotted) curve, precisely when $\phi_2=0$.
-All other $99\%$ confidence bounds from this curve -- i.e. all $99\%$ confidence bounds from CBI using the Klotz model and $\epsilon=0,\, \phi_2>0$ -- are larger.
+Indeed, consider the examples in Fig.~\ref{fig_confidencebounds_and_phi2}, where all $10^5$ executions are successful, and the system could be ``fault-free''.
+Then, for instance, the $99\%$ confidence bound from univariate CBI (i.e., CBI that assumes independence) is $3.7\times 10^{-5}$ -- the smallest $b$-value from the $99\%$ confidence bound (dotted) curve, precisely when $\phi_2=0$.
+All other $99\%$ confidence bounds from this curve -- i.e., all $99\%$ confidence bounds from CBI using the Klotz model, $\epsilon=0$ and $\phi_2>0$ -- are larger.
 Moreover, as $\phi_2$ increases, the confidence bounds $b$ increase.
-While, the smaller the assessor's prior confidence in positive correlation (i.e. $\phi_2$ decreases), the closer the Klotz confidence bound becomes to the confidence bound under independent executions (i.e. the intersection of the curves with the horizontal axes).
-And, when the system can't be argued to be fault-free, CBI with the Klotz model is significantly more conservative.
-For example, the long-dashed curve gives the $99\%$ confidence bounds when $\epsilon=10^{-5}$.
-Here, the univariate CBI $99\%$ confidence bound is $4.7\times 10^{-5}$ (at $\phi_2=0$), which is ``4 orders of magnitude'' smaller than the $99\%$ confidence bound $0.1$ given by the Klotz model at $\phi_2=3.5\times 10^{-3}$.
+While, the smaller the assessor's prior confidence in positive correlation (i.e., $\phi_2$ decreases), the closer the Klotz confidence bound becomes to the confidence bound under independent executions (i.e., the intersection of the curves with the horizontal axes).

+If the system cannot be fault-free, CBI with the Klotz model is significantly more conservative.
+The long-dashed curve gives the $99\%$ confidence bounds when $\epsilon=10^{-5}$.
+Here, the univariate CBI $99\%$ confidence bound is $4.7\times 10^{-5}$ (at $\phi_2=0$) -- ``4 orders of magnitude'' smaller than the $99\%$ confidence bound $0.1$ from the Klotz model with $\phi_2=3.5\times 10^{-3}$.